scott-snyder/evtgen/README.md

   `-DTauola++_ROOT_DIR=<location>`
   or
   `-DTAUOLAPP_ROOT_DIR=<location>`    : Location of Tauola++ install directory
                                         As with HepMC this may be automatically detected depending on your build environment, otherwise the location can be specified via this option.

+  `-DEVTGEN_SHERPA=ON`                : Enable linking with Sherpa (OFF by default)

+  `-DSHERPA_ROOT_DIR=<location>`      : Location of Sherpa install directory
+                                        As with HepMC this may be automatically detected depending on your build environment, otherwise the location can be specified via this option.